 Whether you are new to gliding or an experienced pilot membership at the BGGC is open to all and we welcome new members at any time of the year.
-If you take a trial lesson and are bitten by the gliding bug then you will need to join as a Flying Member once your temporary membership period expires.
+If you take a trial flight and are bitten by the gliding bug then you will need to join as a Flying Member once your temporary membership period expires.
+You can find our costs here, if joining part way through the year the membership fee is pro-rated.
 We offer discounted membership to younger pilots (under 26 years old) and those living over 75 miles from the club.

 If you're just starting we offer a "Solo and Beyond" package which gives you a full years membership and a package of launches and soaring time at a discounted rate.
 If you are an established pilot and want to bring a glider on site then please let the CFI know.
 The club also has its own caravan park on the south side of the airfield, and slots are open to members subject to availability.